-Named after the official barbecue capital of Texas, this popular Bishop Arts smokehouse serves, what many locals consider, the most authentic Central Texas-style barbecue in town.
+Named after the official barbecue capital of Texas, this popular Bishop Arts smokehouse serves what many locals consider to be the most authentic Central Texas-style barbecue in town.
 Which is no surprise since co-owner Jill Bergus happens to be a member of the family who owns the legendary Kreuz Market in Lockhart.
 In fact, several of Kreuz Market's specialties show up on the menu here, including their famous sausages, and a special cut of beef known as shoulder clod.
 Rounding out the offerings are spareribs, pork chops, smoked turkey, chicken, and of course, brisket.
 Not sure about what to order?
 No worries they'll let you sample the goods before you decide.

 Recommended for Bishop Arts District's Best Restaurants because: Lockhart is the only place in Dallas where you can get Kreuz Market's legendary sausage.

 Ilene's expert tip: Happy hour drink specials are on offer from 3-6 p.m.
 Monday through Friday.
 Note that Lockhart also has locations in Plano and Arlington.

 Spanish specialties centered around pinchos (a sophisticated version of Spanish tapas) is the name of the game at this cozy taberna that comes by way of the same folks behind neighboring indie bookstore, The Wild Detectives.
 A small but succinct menu sports a range of paellas alongside tripe stew, acorn-fed Iberic pork, rack of lamb and fish.
 And then there are the pinchos, which include salt cod stuffed piquillo peppers, Galician style octopus, and Spanish ham croquettes to name a few.
 An all-Spanish wine list, house-made sangria, gin-heavy cocktails, and phenomenal desserts (think Spanish cheesecake and fried bread with ice cream) add to the overall experience.